 Kind of.
 Let us explain.

-Before you raise a glass to your loved one this Valentine's Day, it’s important you understand what champagne (and alcohol, in general) does to your body through the Keto lens.
+Before you raise a glass to your loved one this New Year, it’s important you understand what champagne (and alcohol, in general) does to your body through the Keto lens.

 Here’s your speed-science lesson: You can have alcohol, but it can disrupt your Keto process and your Keto lifestyle.